-Mesha Maren’s debut novel, Sugar Run, is forthcoming from Algonquin Books in January 2019.
-Her short stories and essays have appeared in Tin House, Oxford American, Crazyhorse, Southern Cultures, Hobart, Forty Stories: New Writing from Harper Perennial, and elsewhere.
-She is the recipient of the 2015 Thomas Wolfe Fiction Prize, a 2014 Elizabeth George Foundation grant, an Appalachian Writing Fellowship from Lincoln Memorial University, and fellowships from the MacDowell Colony and the Ucross Foundation.
-She is the 2018-2019 Kenan Visiting Writer at the University of North Carolina at Chapel Hill and also serves as a National Endowment of the Arts Writing Fellow at the Beckley Federal Correctional Institution.
+Mesha Maren is the author of the novel Sugar Run and the recipient of the 2015 Thomas Wolfe Fiction Prize and a 2014 Elizabeth George Foundation grant, among other honors.
+She is the 2018-19 Kenan Visiting Writer at UNC Chapel Hill and serves as a National Endowment for the Arts Writing Fellow at the Beckley Federal Correctional Institution.

 An excerpt from Mesha Maren's new novel Sugar Run.

 The woman leans forward, elbows on the table and black hair slicked back under a cap.
 She’s been there for three days, winning more than half the hands she plays, and her presence carves a space in the room disproportionate to her size.

 Tip\'tip\ n, vt, tipped; tipped; tipping; tips- a: a small piece or part, an end <Jimmy Addison’s body looks ghost white without his clothes on and his shoulders shake each time he thrusts in and out.
 He lasts longer than I expected and when I know I won’t come my mind drifts.
 My bedroom is cluttered with late-afternoon shadows, the August-Alabama heat a wet wall.
 Through the half-closed shutters clouds billow up over the horizon.